octoblu/meshblu-connectors/README.md

 ## Introduction

 We have gone through several iterations of Gateblu, trying to solve a very complex problem in complex ways.
 By nature Gateblu was complicated, hard to manage, and a bad user experience.
-We've taken the good parts of Gateblu, a long with some other ideas, to create something simple.
+We've taken the good parts of Gateblu, a long with some other ideas, and we've decided to create something new.

 ## Installation Overview